n48calculator/n48calc/README.md

 >
 > You also have the option to bypass "training" completely using an ESCAPE code of "==**BQQM!**==" (that's 5 characters without the quotes), typed into the Calculator phrase entry area.

-## Demonstration Vidoes
+## Demonstration Videos

 The following links are to a handful of social media pages that contain some short demonstration videos of the Calculator in operation for users that don't know where to begin.
+You should be able to find the demo videos "pinned" to the Top of these page links.

 In the near future, there will be some LIVE sessions for Q&A and for additional Feature demonstrations.

 (please hold... in progress!)